NPS809/PyConsole/README.md

 # PyConsole
-Console, same as 'win + r -> cmd', but with ability to make custom commands
+Console, same as 'win + r -> cmd', but with ability to make custom commands AND!!!
+This Console has my own test data keeper, such as json, but much easier.

 ## Class Command, which need to make your own command:
 ```py